neuralnishan/neuralnishan.github.io/_pages/about.md

  {: .notice}

  ---
   Aside from his expertise in technology, he loves making his own meals, reading books, watching Sci-Fi movies, participating in Olympiads, Cloud Challenges, Hackathons and exploring historical sites.
 He is deeply committed to advancing the principles of **Diversity, Equity, and Inclusion**.
-Although he rarely checks social media too often, he appreciates communication only via **Email, LinkedIn**, or you can submit your query by filling out the **MSFT Form** below at the end of this page.
-Just scroll down, then you will find a **QR Code** as well as a link of the **MSFT Form**.
-Thanks for reading and visiting my site and **I wish, You Have a Good Day Forward! :)**
+Although he rarely checks social media too often, he appreciates communication only via **Email, LinkedIn**, or you can submit your query by filling out the **MSFT Form** below at the end of this page.You can get connected  with him via **Wire** in realtime for sending DM.
+Just scroll down, then you will find a **MSFT Form and Wire App.
+QR Code** as well as a link of the **MSFT Form**.
+Thanks for reading and visiting his site and **He wishes, You Have a Good Day Forward! :)**
 {: .notice}

 # Technical Skills